-10.4 The Buyer must notify the Company of any loss or damage suffered to the Goods, or any shortfall thereof, as soon as reasonably practicable and must confirm this in writing in any event no later than 48 hours after delivery or collection of the Goods.
+10.4 The Buyer must notify the Company of any loss or damage suffered to the Goods, or any shortfall thereof, as soon as reasonably practicable and must confirm this in writing in any event no later than 3 working days after delivery or collection of the Goods.
 The Company reserves the right to require evidence (including photographic evidence) of any alleged loss or damage to the Goods before taking any further action.
-The Company shall have no liability to the Buyer to the extent that the Goods are installed at the Delivery Address or any notification under this clause is made more than 48 hours after delivery or collection.
+The Company shall have no liability to the Buyer to the extent that the Goods are installed at the Delivery Address or any notification under this clause is made more than 3 working days after delivery or collection.

 10.5 The terms implied by sections 13 to 15 of the Sale of Goods Act 1979 and the terms implied by sections 3 to 5 of the Supply of Goods and Services Act 1982 are, to the fullest extent permitted by law, excluded from the Agreement.